gaetawoo/djmmc/content/books/the-creeper-invasion/chapter-01.md

 Apples started sniffing at the ground.

-The group followed Apples and her nose as Apples kept smelling that familliar scent.
+The group followed Apples and her nose as Apples kept smelling that familiar scent.

 When they reached the destination, Apples meowed at Bones to start digging.